The Beatles– 50thAnniversary

 Before the avalanche of technical critique and analysis begins, let’s take a look at this masterpiece just as it was, before our white covers yellowed and showed the first signs of ring-wear.

 In early 1968, the Beatles were musically prolific while in India (with their respective girlfriends / wives) studying Transcendental Meditation with Maharishi Mahesh Yogi.
 Individually and together, they composed most of the thirty songs for their new album in India on acoustic guitars.
 There was a strict no-drugs policy at the ashram – the songs were written with the clearest of minds.
 Demos were made at George’s home Kinfauns in Escher in May – an odd exercise for the band.
 They had always recorded live in the studio.

 After five months of recording (May through October), the album was released on November 22, 1968 – on the 5th anniversary of John F. Kennedy’s assassination.
 The self-titled double album was the first Beatles offering on their new label – Apple Records.
 It followed Sgt.
-Pepper’s Lonely Heart’s Club Band and the Magical Mystery Tour soundtrack (released six months apart in 1967).
+Pepper’s Lonely Heart’s Club Bandand the Magical Mystery Tour soundtrack (released six months apart in 1967).
 Although some were taken aback by this contrast to their previous psychedelic masterpiece, most fans were overwhelmed and elated by the abundance of diverse Beatles music on the new double album.